 Question 1: Is there any RAN3 specification impact if in any of the scenarios listed above the conditional reconfiguration (CHO) with SCG configuration is supported?

-Question 2: Are there any other mobility scenarios, not included above, where conditional reconfiguration with SCG configuration would be possible?
+Question 2: Are there any other mobility scenarios, not included above, where conditional reconfiguration (CHO) with SCG configuration is possible?

 2. Actions: